truher/frc-test/cv1/retroreflection.md

 <p align=center><img src="https://illumin.usc.edu/wp-content/uploads/2022/02/image9-1-768x768.png" width=500/></p>

-So when you hold a flashlight near your eye and shine it at the retrorefletor, it appears quite bright.
+When you hold a flashlight near your eye and shine it at the retrorefletor, it appears quite bright.
 The flashlight needs to be pretty close to your eye for this to work.
 Try it and see.

 ## Quantifying retroreflection